Code-Screen/Code-Screen.github.io/docs/auth.md

 # Getting Started

+### Introduction
+The CodeScreen API can be used to send and retrieve CodeScreen tests programmatically.
+<p> A common use-case of the API is for companies that do not use one of the ATS that we integrate with is to add CodeScreen into their interview process workflow programmatically.</p>

 ### Authentication

 In order to use the CodeScreen API, you will first need to retrieve your API key from the CodeScreen platform.<br/><br/>